farcrycore/plugin-social/README.md

 - **onLoad** - the callback to run when the request has been authorized on page load

+### HTML for the UI

-Finally, the social login buttons and the login/signup via email forms can be placed in your webskin of choice;
+The social login buttons and the login/signup via email forms can be placed in your webskin of choice.
+These forms below are examples which work with the default configuration options in the `fcsocial` JS library.

+#### Login buttons/form

     <h1>Social Sign In</h1>
     <a class="btn" onclick="$s.facebookLogin();" style="background-color: #3b5998;"><i class="fa fa-fw fa-facebook-square"></i>&nbsp;Sign In with Facebook</a>